Mysticor/Mysticor.github.io/biography/index.md

 B.E. in Underground Civil Engineering

 ##### INTERNSHIP AND ACADEMIC ACTIVITIES

+Institute of Industrial Science, The University of Tokyo Tokyo, Japan, October 2020 - September 2024

+- Assisted undergraduate and graduate students with their daily studies and research, providing academic guidance
+- Participated in planning and organizing academic research activities

 CAEP Soflware Center for High Performance Numerical Simulation Beijing, China, February 7, 2022 - February 26, 2022